melezhik/sparrow/README.md

     $ sparrow check run system disk --yml disk.yml

-While `sparrow check ini/load_ini` command save checkpoint configuration and make it persistent, `sparrow check run --yml` command apply checkpoint configuration only for checkpoint run and could be treated as session basis configuration.
-For common usage, when user run checkpoints manually first approach is more convenient, while second one is way automatic, when checkpoints configurations kept as yaml files are maintained out of sparrow scope ( f.e. by other configuration management tools ) and applied during checkpoint run.
+While `sparrow check ini/load_ini` command saves checkpoint configuration and makes it persistent, `sparrow check run --yml` command applies checkpoint configuration only for checkpoint run and could be treated as runtime configuration.
+For common usage, when user run checkpoints manually first approach is more convenient, while second one is a _way automatic_, when checkpoints configurations are kept as yaml files and maintained out of sparrow scope ( f.e. by other configuration management tools ) and thus further applied during checkpoint run.

 More information on outthentic suites configurations could be found here:

 * [swat suites configuration files](https://github.com/melezhik/swat#swat-ini-files)